 Dina Bell-Laroche first came to Nicaragua with SchoolBOX in 2013.
 She was so touched by her experience that she decided to keep giving back.
-In fall 2015, Dina launched the Tracy’s Hope Legacy to honour her sister Tracy and keep her spirit alive.
+In fall 2015, Dina launched Tracy’s Hope to honour her sister Tracy and keep her spirit alive.

 Tracy Lee Nolan (nee Bell) was a vibrant and caring woman whose passion was to support children in need.
 She was an amazing mother, daughter, sister and friend to many when she passed away at the age of 29 from cancer.
 Tracy’s legacy is now captured within SchoolBOX, with a goal of ensuring children get a basic education, and reach their potential in Nicaragua.

 Funds were raised to install Tracy’s Hope Library at the Brett #2 School in December 2013.
 Tracy’s Hope #1 Classroom was completed in March of 2015 and has brought so much excitement, pride, and safety for the countless students and teachers.
 Tracy’s Hope #2 was completed at Tezoatega School in April 2018, thanks to the help of Dina and a group of family and friends who came to Nicaragua to help us construct the classroom.

 |We are all finding our way through COVID-19 and SchoolBOX champions want to support those that might be struggling or simply want to learn healthier ways to cope.